 “Stakes” come in many forms – and we want to apply emotion to all of them.
 “I’m embarrassed to be seen in this Slayer tee-shirt” because “You’re my priest.”

 Relationship Status – “I don’t like your shoes” gains weight in the context of the relationship between “I” and “you.”
 What if “I” is a neighborhood kid?
 A boss?
-A romantic conquest?
+A romantic interest?
 How we feel about the relationship can heighten the stakes of our emotional reactions to active elements.

 DECK OF CARDS – Prepare a deck of cards that includes a different number/face card for every player (there should only be one King, one 2, etc.).
 Players take a card and put it face-out on their forehead without looking at it first.
 Then all player walk around the space.
 Players work out their respective status through mimed deference and/or dismissal.
 High and low cards typically get established first, with the in-between cards struggling for consistency.
 It doesn’t have to become worked out cleanly before it’s edited.

 • Show status without words – If you see an Ace, you should be deferential.
 If you see a 2, you can be dismissive.
 Paying attention to how other people react to you versus others can help you to determine your status.